MSU STUDENT RESEARCH CELEBRATION

 Since the format is primarily poster session, students can come and go if they need to attend class.
 USP asks that presenters be there as much as possible during their scheduled session time, but does not expect students to miss class.
 If you cannot be there during the set-up or clean-up times please make arrangements with a friend, mentor, or colleague to set-up or take-down your poster for you.

 Please let the USP office know as soon as possible.
-Please be aware that once poster assignments have been finalized it is very difficult to re-schedule, and depending on how full the other session is, we may or may not be able to accommodate your request.
+Once poster assignments have been finalized it is difficult to re-schedule.
+Depending on the event capacity, we may or may not be able to accommodate your request.
 Please give the USP as much advance notice as possible, and we will do our best to work with you.

 There is not a formal dress code, but we appreciate students dressing at least “business casual.”
 In most cases, presenters wear slacks, khaki pants, or skirts and button-down shirts or sweaters.
 More formal wear (blazers, ties, etc.) are welcome, but not required.
 For the most part, the audience will be comprised of campus members (faculty, students, staff, and administrators), but we do invite local business leaders (read – potential employers!) as well as local and state officials (for example, mayor, commissioners, governor, etc.), so it never hurts to err on the side of professionalism in your attire!